commitdev/zero-backend-go/doc-site/docs/about/overview.md

 ### Frontend Repo

-The corresponding frontend for this app is [zero-frontend-react][zero-frontend].
+The corresponding frontend for this app is [zero-frontend-react].

 <!-- Links -->